 My name is Loïc Martin, I am a spanish didjeridoo enthusiast based in Belgium.

-During my few visits to northeast Arnhem land over the years, I have learned traditional ways of making didjeridoos or yidaki with great artists such as D***u Gurruwiwi, Larry Gurruwiwi, D*tj*rr* Wunungmurra or G*rr*r*m*w*y Munyarryun.
-My interest in traditional didjeridoos also grew, as I learned some traditional playing techniques and could also see the important connections between the instrument, the people, the art and the land.
+During my visits to northeast Arnhem land over the years, I have learned traditional ways of making didjeridoos or yidaki with great artists such as D***u Gurruwiwi, Larry Gurruwiwi, D*tj*rr* Wunungmurra or G*rr*r*m*w*y Munyarryun.
+My interest in traditional didjeridoos grew stronger, as I learned some traditional playing techniques and could also see the important connections between the instrument, the people, the art and the land.
 Yolŋu culture struck me with its full power and I have been involved with it since.

-I love traditional yidaki and Yolŋu culture from which I try to learn a little more every day.
+I love yidaki and Yolŋu culture from which I try to learn a little more every day.
 It's such an amazing and rich culture, complex and perfectly designed to last as it has, more than 40.000 years!
-It is important to support the artists from Arnhem land, to help preserving the culture, supporting so much talent and encouraging so many fantastic young artists.
-That's what Buku-Larrngay Mulka art center in Yirrkala does, supporting artists coming from all Miwatj region.
-Other art centres in other communities in Arnhem Land do the same, I sometimes go to these places to check for instruments.

-I make didjeridoos out of local wood here in Belgium, very often inspired by the yidaki itself, similar in dynamics and sound, but Termitadidjes didjeridoos are contemporary, suitable for all styles but without the cultural value that yidaki has.
-They are great to play!
+I make didjeridoos out of local wood here in Belgium since 2012, often inspired by the yidaki itself, similar in dynamics and sound, but Termitadidjes didjeridoos are contemporary, suitable for all styles, but without the deep cultural value and significance that yidaki has.
+They are also great to play!

 Feel free to contact me if you are interested in any of my instruments or traditional instruments.

 My goal is to support the artists from Arnhem land and giving back to the communities by promoting yidaki and other traditional didjeridoos.